 Future of Learning Talks

 Alan arranged for David to present his views on the future of learning and the future of educational technology to leading educators from around the world.
-David did dozens of presentations at Apple’s facilities in Cupertino and Apple also promoted and sponsored many other talks including these in Ottawa, Toronto and Atlanta.
+David did dozens of presentations at Apple’s facilities in Cupertino and Apple also promoted and sponsored many other talks including those in Ottawa, Toronto, and Atlanta.
 (Read comments and feedback from Apple talks)